vugn/vugn/README.md

 ## <h3 align="left">:star_and_crescent: Ayah of the Day</h3>

 <!-- AYAHADAY:START -->
-<sub>_The Cow_</sub><br>
+<sub>_The Women_</sub><br>
-**Surah Al-Baqarah** (2: 186)
+**Surah An-Nisa** (4: 40)

-> When My servants ask you ˹O Prophet˺ about Me: I am truly near.
-I respond to one’s prayer when they call upon Me.
-So let them respond ˹with obedience˺ to Me and believe in Me, perhaps they will be guided ˹to the Right Way˺.
+> Indeed, Allah never wrongs ˹anyone˺—even by an atom’s weight.
+And if it is a good deed, He will multiply it many times over and will give a great reward out of His grace.

-— Jumada al-Akhirah 15, 1446H
+— Jumada al-Akhirah 16, 1446H
 <!-- AYAHADAY:END -->

 <br>